 5 - Bradford City Hall

 City Hall was first built back in 1873 and for several decades the cellar of the building served as the police cells for the local authorities.
-Local legends speak of a prisoner named Charlie who once occupied those cells before being executed for his crimes and it is said to be his restless soul which now haunts City Hall as he seeks his revenge for the ill treatment at the hands of police.
-Staff do not like working in the basement and the first to arrive each day immediately turn on all the lights to drive out any menacing presence that lingers there.
-There have been instances of poltergeist activity here and there over the years and it is fairly common for staff to hear the sounds of a full court in session despite the fact that it has been well over 20 years since the courtroom has been used!
+Local legends speak of a prisoner named Charlie who once occupied those cells before being executed for his crimes and it is said to be his restless soul that now haunts City Hall as he seeks his revenge for the ill-treatment at the hands of police.
+Members of staff hate working in the basement and the first to arrive each day immediately turn on all the lights to drive out any menacing presence that lingers there.
+There have been instances of poltergeist activity here and there over the years and it is fairly common for staff to hear the sounds of a full-court in session despite the fact that it has been well over 20 years since the courtroom has been used!

 4 - Grafton Street